 There are no specific recommendations to be made around the following and not all were directly in scope.
-However during its evidence gathering, the Inquiry Team identified the following as issues for the Children's Services and Education and Skills portfolios linked to the Voice of the Child and Young Person and so are keen to highlight them.
+However during its evidence gathering, the Inquiry Team identified the following as issues for the Children's Services and Education and Skills portfolios and so are keen to highlight them.
 The Committee will use the findings to inform potential future Committee work items.